smoltcp-rs/smoltcp/README.md

 The only supported internetworking protocol is IPv4.

   * IPv4 header checksum is generated and validated.
-  * IPv4 time-to-live value is fixed at 64.
   * IPv4 fragmentation is **not** supported.
   * IPv4 options are **not** supported and are silently ignored.
   * IPv4 routes or default gateways are **not** supported.